NUWiNS/imc2023-cellular-network-performance-on-wheels-data/throughput_rtt_coverage_ho/README.md

 The respective raw data (application + XCAL) are in the aforementioned directories.
 Additionally, there are processed data under each subdirectory with a subfolder named "processed".

 [`scripts`](./scripts) folder contains scripts starting with "imc_dataset_*_process.py" to generate the processed data.
 Scripts starting with "plot_*.py" generates figures 1 to 13 in the IMC paper.

 Note: The dataset already contains processed data to generate the plots used in the IMC paper, and processing scripts are provided as a starting point for users to extract various KPIs (used in the paper) according to their specific requirements

-## Steps to Reproduce IMC Paper Plots
+## Steps to Reproduce IMC Paper Plots (Use a Windows system to generate the plots)

 1. Install dependencies with pip:
     ```bash